Changing the scale will most likely affect your stats, so read on to find what exactly will happen.

 De/activating the skip-categories option

-The option n/a allows reviewers to not rate a specific category, which might not be applicable to the ticket in question.
-If skipping is enabled, reviewers can simply not rate those categories, and they’ll be marked as n/a upon submitting the review.
+The option N/A (skip) allows reviewers to not rate a specific category, which might not be applicable to the conversation in question.
+If skipping is enabled, reviewers can simply not rate those categories, and they’ll be marked as N/A upon submitting the review.

 When you newly allow customers to skip categories, nothing will change.